philippec/PhFacebook/README.markdown

 4. Request an authorization token:
         [fb getAccessTokenForPermissions: [NSArray arrayWithObjects: @"read_stream", @"write_stream", nil]];
 * Just list the permissions you need in an array, or nil if you don't require special permissions.
-* The list of permissions is found at http://developers.facebook.com/docs/authentication/permissions
+* There is a [list of permissions] (http://developers.facebook.com/docs/authentication/permissions)
 * Your delegate will get called with a dictionary.
 If [[result valueForKey: @"valid"] boolValue] is YES, the authorization request was successful.
 * If the authorization was not successful, check [result valueForKey: @"error"].
 * __Note:__The framework may put up an authorization window from Facebook.
 Subsequent requests are cached and/or hidden from the user as much as possible.